oguzayy/main/index.md

 ## About Me

-I am graduated from Industrial Engineering in Koç University.
-I have completed Financial Engineering and Risk Management Master's program in Özyeğin University.
-Now i am Big Data Analytics Master's program student who will graduate in 2020.
+I have graduated from Industrial Engineering in Koç University.
+I have completed Financial Engineering and Risk Management Master's program in Özyeğin University and Big Data Analytics Master's program in MEF University.

-I have been working in Garanti BBVA Teknoloji as a business analyst for 8 years now.
-I am working in investment banking, the main products we work for are investment products like equities, mutual funds, treasury bonds, etc.
+I have been working in Turkcell Teknoloji as an expert **Data Analyst / Scientist** in Growth Management squad.

 <img src="linkedin.png" width="48"> You can reach my [LinkedIn](https://www.linkedin.com/in/oguz-ay/) profile.